a-h/templ/docs/docs/09-commands-and-tools/03-live-reload.md

 }
 ```

-The hot reload process can be shown in the following diagram:
+The live reload process can be shown in the following diagram:

 ```mermaid
 sequenceDiagram